bikehopper/osm-extractor/README.md

     2. Use a website like [geojson.io](https://geojson.io/) to make a polygon, then same the json to the `./polygons` directory.

-3.[optional]
-Create a convex hull of the counties.
+3. [optional] Create a convex hull of the counties.
 This is useful when the group of counties don't make a solid shape.
 Use the geojson file created in the previous step to make a new geojson file.
     ```
     npx --yes turf-cli convex polygons/san-francisco-bay-area.geojson > polygons/san-francisco-bay-area-convex.geojson
     ```

 4. Open [config.json](config.json) and add an entry for the extract you'd like to create.
 Copy an existing entry and replace the values accordingly.
 5. [testing] Build the docker container by running:
     ```